 Record With Friends - Anchor feature that allows you to record your podcast audio with up to five remote guests.

 Redirecting an RSS feed (301 Redirect) - a permanent redirect from one URL to another.
 301 redirects send site visitors and search engines to a different URL than the one they originally typed into their browser or selected from a search engine results page.

 RSS feed - the text file that contains all the metadata for your podcast.

 Split Audio - you can create multiple segments from your original recording.
-Splitting is a great way to add in transitions, music, and sponsored segments in between your episode audio.
+Splitting is a great way to add in transitions, music, and other audio in between each episode segment.

-Stripe - third party vendor used to transfer money from your Anchor sponsorships to your designated bank account. *Available to US podcasters
+Stripe - third party vendor used to transfer money from your Anchor Wallet to your designated bank account. *Available to U.S. podcasters

 Trailer - a piece of recorded audio published to your podcast that is meant to give your potential audience an opportunity to see what you and your podcast are all about so that they can decide if they'd like to tune in.
 You can create either a show trailer or an episode trailer for your podcast.

 Voice Message - feature that allows your audience to leave you a private voice message that you can choose to add to your episode.

 Wallet - found in your Money tab, your wallet shows you the amount of money currently available to you through Stripe and how much money your podcast has made all-time through Ads by Anchor, Podcast Subscriptions and Listener Support.